ivanw-yu/countdown-clock-app-react/README.md

   the form for setting and stopping the timer.

 To run the app on the localhost:
+1. After the project is cloned, cd into the project's directory.
+2. run: "npm install"
-1. run: "npm start" on the root of this project's directory
-2. the application will be on localhost:3000
+3. run: "npm start" on the root of this project's directory, the application will be on localhost:3000